ShaoyangYe/Lunchat/README.md

 6, User profile can be follow or unfollow and curent user can edit profile

-7, If two users follow each other, them can become lunch mate and chat with each other.
+7, If two users follows each other, then they can become lunch mates and be able to chat with each other.

 ### Sensors invovled
 ----